 The three phases of Limenet technology

-Step 1: Production of Slaked Lime
+Step 1: Production of Lime

-Step 3: Production of Calcium Bicarbonate
+Step 2: Production of Calcium Bicarbonate to obtain Carbon-free Lime

 Our facility